-The ancient fecal transplantations did not have any background support from life science.
-However, healers of those days should be fully aware of the obnoxious nature of the products at the terminal end of the digestive tract: something that has been influenced through its passage along the guts, taken as useless, to be discarded, may be toxic or harmful.
-Under special circumstances, such obscure but intimate product could provide unexpected outcome: changes in the normal vital activities, especially related to the digestive system itself, and under desperate situations of uncontrolled acute or chronic circumstances, might have counter acting value.
-Today we aim at a change of intestinal microbiome.
-In those ancient days without knowledge about bacteria, clinicians were aiming at a change of intestinal environment.
+Ancient fecal transplantations were not supported by evidence from life science.
+However, healers of those days were fully aware that even though fecal matter may be toxic or harmful, under special circumstances it could provide unexpected and beneficial outcomes.
+Today, we aim to change the intestinal microbiome.
+In those ancient days without knowledge of bacteria, clinicians aimed to change the intestinal environment.

 References